 Note: If the Auto-install CD-ROM does not work on your system, you can still install drivers through the file manager for your OS (for example, Windows Explorer).
-Double-click the file "setup.exe" in the root directory.
-Refer to Path.doc file for Installation Notes later in this chapter for information on installing individual programs.
+Refer to Utility Folder Installation Notes later in this chapter.

-When you insert the CD-ROM disc in the CD-ROM drive, the autorun feature automatically displays the Auto Setup Window:

-The screen has three buttons on it: Setup, Browse CD, and Exit.
+The support software CD-ROM disc loads automatically under Windows 98.
+When you insert the CD-ROM disc in the CD-ROM drive, the autorun feature will automatically bring up the install screen.
+The screen has three buttons on it, Setup, Browse CD and Exit.